ryann66/ConsoleCribbage/README.md

 # ConsoleCribbage

-Fun little project for playing cribbage against the cpmputer in a console.
+Fun little project for playing cribbage against the computer in a console.
 Work in progress.
 Currently being developed for Windows with the MSVC compiler